-Nobody could get enough of our weather except when the

-Cannery smell got to the beach and into the hotel.
-Then guests discovered what Up Beach people put up with everyday and why Mr.

-Cosey moved his family out of the hotel and built that big house on his

-Post Road land.
-Fish odor wasn't all that bad a thing in these parts.
+Nobody could get enough of our weather except when the Cannery smell got to the beach and into the hotel.
+Then guests discovered what Up Beach people put up with everyday and why Mr. Cosey moved his family out of the hotel and built that big house on his Post Road land.
+Fish odor didn't used to be all that bad a thing in these parts.
 Like marsh stench and privies, it was just another variety to the senses.
 But in the 60's it became a problem.
-A new generation of female vacationers complained about what it did to their dresses, their appetite and their love making.
-I remember Vida trying to calm the girlfriend of a famous singer who was carrying on about her steak tasting like conch.
+A new generation of females complained about what it did to their dresses, their appetite and their love making.
+I remember Vida trying to calm the girlfriend of a famous singer who was carrying on about her steak tasting like Later ON conch.
 That hurt me, because I have never failed in the kitchen.
 Mr. Cosey told people that's what ruined his business.
 That the whites had tricked him.
 They let him buy all the ocean front he wanted because the Cannery, so close by, kept it unprofitable.
 The fish smell had turned his Resort into a joke.
-But I know the smell that blanketed Up Beach every day hit Sooker Bay only once or twice a month--and never from February to August when nets were empty and the Cannery closed.
+But I know the smell that blanketed Up Beach hit Sooker Bay only once or twice a month--and never from February to August when crab castles were empty and the Cannery closed.
 No. I don't care what he told people, something else wrecked his Resort.
 Freedom, May said.
-She tried hard to keep the place alive when her father-in-law gave up, and was convinced that Civil Rights destroyed her family and its business.
+She tried hard to keep the place going when her father-in-law lost interest, and was convinced that Civil Rights destroyed her family and its business.
 By which she meant colored people were more interested in blowing up cities than dancing by the seashore.
-She was like that, May; but what started out as mule-headed turned into soft-heded.
-Fact is, folks who bragged about Cosey vacations in the fifties boasted in the seventies about Hyatt's, Hiltons, cruises to the Bahamas and Ocho Rios.
+She was like that, May; but what started out as mule-headed turned into crack-brained.
+Fact is, folks who bragged about Cosey vacations in the forties boasted in the sixties about Hyatt's, Hiltons, cruises to the Bahamas and Ocho Rios.
 Maybe a freedom won felt better than a freedom snatched.
-Truth is neither fish stink nor integration was to blame.
-Nevermind the woman with the conchflavored steak, customers will sit next to a privy if it's the only way they can hear Wilson Pickett or Nellie Lutcher or Jimmie Witherspoon.
-Besides, who can distinguish one odor from another on a crowded dance floor pressing close to a partner?
-And while May kept blaming Martin Luther King every day for her troubles, her step-mother was proving her a liar.
-Something else must have caused it.
+Truth is, neither fish stink nor integration was to blame.
+Nevermind the woman with the conch-flavored steak, customers will sit next to a privy if it's the only way they can hear Wilson Pickett or Nellie Lutcher.
+Besides, who can distinguish one odor from another while pressed close to a partner on a crowded dance floor listening to "Harbor Lights"?
+And while May kept blaming Martin Luther King every day for her troubles, the hotel still made money, although with a different clientele.
+Something else was to blame.
 Besides, Mr. Cosey was a smart man.
-He helped more black people here than forty years of government programs.
-And he wasn't the one who boarded up the hotel and sold seventy-five acres to an Equal Opportunity developer for thirty-two homes built so cheaply my shack puts them to shame.
-At least my floors are hand planed oak, not some slicked-up pine, and if my beams aren't ruler smooth, they were properly aged before hoisted.
+He helped more colored people here than forty years of government programs.
+And he wasn't the one who boarded up the hotel and sold seventy-five acres to an Equal Opportunity developer for thirty-two homes built so cheap my shack puts them to shame.
+At least my floors are hand planed oak, not some slicked-up pine, and if my beams aren't ruler smooth, they're true and were properly aged before hoisted.